 Amount of material needed

 Though generally this varies between doctors, but might be anything between 10-20 entries commonly.
 As a rule of thumb as long as there is enough material available in your written folder to enable a valuable discussion to take place, your appraisal will go ahead.
 Your appraiser will not discuss 2 years’ worth of work if you have missed an appraisal due to Covid.
-Doctors have, over the last 6 months, undergone a significant amount of new learning and to record all of that would be unreasonable and unnecessary (as it has always been).
-You may choose to record only 3-4 reflective and impactful entries of what has seemed most important to you and that will be sufficient for your appraiser to decide to go ahead with the meeting.
+Doctors have, over the last 9 months, undergone a significant amount of new learning and to record all of that would be unreasonable and unnecessary (as it has always been).
+You may choose to record only 3-4 reflective and impactful entries of what has seemed most important to you and that will be sufficient for your appraisal to go ahead.

 Range of material

 Appraisees tend to populate their folder across the range of Good Medical Practice headings.
 That isn’t always necessary as you may find your appraiser has reorganised elements into themes under different headings.
 Your “Covid experiences” will have given rise to development under all the elements of Good Medical Practice and you just need to decide what are the most important items for inclusion.
 You can access example entries by clicking on the following links.
 All doctors will have undertaken a lot of development, had numerous meetings, reorganised their practise, looked after their own safety and that of their teams.
 There may have also been significant events, practical changes in order to fit a new way of working, feedback from patients and colleagues on the new ways of working.
 There may have been challenges to get patients seen by colleagues.
 For some Doctors holding other roles there may also have been challenges specifically relating to these.
 Any or all of these examples would be useful to bring to an appraisal discussion.